beakbahama/log/docs/stress.md

 # You've Likely Heard of PTSD, But Have You Heard of PPSD, PPHD, and PP4K?

+or
+# We Are Stressing Ourselves and Damaging Our Brains

+or
+# A Path From Global Stress to Global Success

 > In this document, I introduce the new terms PPSD, PPHD, and PP4K—not merely for the sake of novelty but to facilitate a collective rethinking of our understanding of humanity.

-These terms and their underlying concepts guide us beyond merely resolving issues, toward a future where we can all thrive together.
-The document will continually be updated and enhanced; feedback is welcomed in the discussions section of this repository.
+> These terms and their underlying concepts guide us beyond merely resolving issues, toward a future where we can all thrive together.

 ## Table of Contents